angular/components/src/lib/table/table.md

 <!--- example(table-sticky-footer) -->

-It is also possible to fix cell columns to the left or right of the scrolling viewport.
-To do this, add the `stickyLeft` or `stickyRight` directive to the `ng-container` column definition.
+It is also possible to fix cell columns to the start or end of the horizontally scrolling viewport.
+To do this, add the `sticky` or `stickyEnd` directive to the `ng-container` column definition.

 <!--- example(table-sticky-columns) -->